rust-lang/rust-wiki-backup/Core-styleguide.md

-These are guidelines writing code for the Rust compiler and standard library.
+These are guidelines for writing Rust compiler and standard library code.

 ## Naming